-Siem Reap is as flat as a pancake, but 40 km to the North East of Angkor Wat, in Svay Leu District is Phnom Kulen National Park.
+Siem Reap in Cambodia is as flat as a pancake, but 40 km to the North East of Angkor Wat, in Svay Leu District is Phnom Kulen National Park.
 The small regular shaped plateau of the Phnom Kulen mountain range protrudes from the landscape, nestled amongst thick jungle.
 A day trip to Kulen Mountain from wherever you’re staying in Siem Reap is a great way to get off the beaten track and see more of rural Cambodia and some of it’s flora, fauna, and less known historic sites.
 Andy and I did this trip with a group of friends soon after arriving in Cambodia.

 Locals consider Kulen Mountain or ‘Mountain of Lychees’ to be the most sacred mountain in Cambodia and it’s frequently visited by Buddhists and Hindus on pilgrimage.
 It’s located in its namesake ‘Phnom Kulen National Park’.
 On top of the plateau is a sacred hilltop with about 30 ruined temples.
 Much of the land is yet to be de-mined, which means currently, the public can’t visit many of the temples, and definitely not without an expert guide.

 What to See and Do at Kulen Mountain

 The majority of people, locals and foreigners alike, who visit Kulen Mountain do so as a day trip from wherever you’re staying in Siem Reap.
 You can drive to the top or hike from the foot of the mountain in about 2 hours.
 The hike does give you the option to see a couple of things en-route that you may otherwise miss such as:

 Elephant statues - symbols of Hinduism stands at the foot of Mount Kulen.